yanym/Online-Plane-Battle-Game/README.md

 # Plane
 - Server folder runs on the server.
-- Other runs on folder.
+- Others run on folder.

 >